cucumberslice/ticketing/README.md

-# ticketing App with micro services
+# ticketing App with micro services using Typescript

 - Users can list a ticket for an event (concert, sports) for sale
 - Other users can purchase this ticket